Martin Winter (mayor): Resignation

+In the local election on 1 May 2008, Doncaster Metropolitan Borough Council remained under no overall control.
 On 29 May 2008, Winter and one other councillor were expelled from the Labour Party.
 Only the leader of the three-member Community Group and one Liberal Democrat, who was suspended from that party, joined his new cabinet.
 The members of Doncaster Council supported a motion of no confidence in Mayor Winter on 14 July 2008 by 42 votes to 8 with 7 abstentions.
 However, Mayor Winter refused to resign and pledged to see out his term of office.

 Further calls for Winter's resignation followed in January 2009 after the Authority was deemed to be seriously failing in its delivery of social services following the deaths of seven children that were on the local "At Risk" register.
 The Social Services Department had been understaffed and overextended for some time, and several leading officers had resigned.
 Winter has again refused to resign following the loss of another "no-confidence" motion.

 In March 2009, Mayor Winter announced he would not be standing for re-election in June 2009.
 In the June 2009 election, he was replaced by English Democrat Peter Davies.

 Since leaving politics he has been employed by a Stainforth-based property company.

 In April 2015 he published his biography Fall Out – Loved and Trusted...
 Hated & Abused...: the Memoirs of a Mayor.